marlon-rodrigues/SDC-Traffic-Signs-P2/Writeup.md

 | 2.66175415e-09				    | 70 km/h      							|

-For the 3rd image, the model is not so sure that this is a "Roundabout" sign (probability of 0.184), but the image does contains a "Pedestrians" sign.
+For the 3rd image, the model is not so sure that this is a "Roundabout" sign (probability of 0.184), but the image contains a "Pedestrians" sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|